ysglh/DeepVideoAnalytics/deploy/gcp/readme.md

 4. Run "launch.sh" to launch containers.

-5. Open kubeproxy and visit external IP in services.
+5. Open kubeproxy and visit external IP in services or visit external IP listed in kubectl get svc.

 ### Remaining tasks: